Himashveta/CSC-468-Group-4-Cloud-Project/README.md

 To set up and run the Diary.com application locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Install necessary dependencies for frontend (Node.js), backend (Flask), and database (PostgreSQL).
+2. Install necessary dependencies for frontend (Node.js), backend (Flask), and database (MySQL).
-3. Configure database settings in the Django settings file and set up necessary migrations.
+3. Configure database settings in the Node.js settings file and set up necessary migrations.
 4. Run the frontend and backend servers.
 5. Access the application through the provided URL.